-My son and I had our very first one day outdoor sport climbing adventure with a guide on June 2016 in Chiang Mai, Thailand.
+My son and I had our very first one-day outdoor sport climbing adventure with a guide in June 2016 in Chiang Mai, Thailand.
 It was phenomenal.
 I was hooked further into climbing and this time it was outdoor.
 The outdoor experience was totally exhilarating in comparison to the indoor.
-The feel of the rocks were definitely different from the fake rocks of course.
+The feel of the rocks was definitely different from the fake rocks of course.
 You can absolutely take advantage of any rock holds outdoor and not constrained to only a color scheme rock holds of an indoor gym.
-However, the outdoor climbing is much more intimidating for sure by the shear height and the vast open space of the mountain.
+However, outdoor climbing is much more intimidating for sure by the sheer height and the vast open space of the mountain.

 We climbed a total of maybe five routes in several hours.
 I was

 totally challenged and exhausted by the fifth route.
 I learned a lot and totally recommend for all to seek out CMRC (Chiang Mai Rock Climbing Adventures) if you ever travel to Chiang Mai, Thailand.
 The staff at CMRC was very nice and friendly.
 The guide was a great climber and he was very knowledgeable about the area.

 Several things I learned about outdoor climbing: always have two to three different backup system just in case your first one fails and always climb with a partner.
 Two pairs of eyes are better than one.
 All in all, we had amazing and safe climbs in Chiang Mai, Thailand.